-Composting in cities isn't easy for most urban dwellers and even in the greenest cities in the United States most individuals lack options when it comes to composting food waste.
-Due to an overall lack of infrastructure for managing organic waste most urban residents resort to throwing it in the trash.
+Composting in cities isn't easy for most urban dwellers and even in the greenest cities in the United States, most individuals lack composting options.
+Due to an overall lack of infrastructure for managing organic waste, most urban residents resort to throwing it in the trash.

-Composting at home is not a novel idea, however it's not practiced in cities mainly due to spatial constraints and lack of preparedness or desire to take on such a task.
-So the question wasn't only about how to create a urban-friendly composting product but also how to build the support that users would need to feel equipped and confident to start composting themselves.
+Composting at home is not a novel idea, however, it's not practiced in cities mainly due to spatial constraints and lack of preparedness or desire to take on such a task.
+So the question wasn't only about how to create an urban-friendly composting product but also how to build the support that users would need to feel equipped and confident to start composting themselves.